readthedocs/blog/tips-for-getting-your-next-developer-job.rst

 .. figure:: img/2019-hiring-manager-phrases.png
    :alt: Some of the phrases heard from hiring managers in our interviews

-   Some of the phrases heard from hiring managers in our interviews
+   Here's some of the phrases we heard from hiring managers in interviews.

 Conclusion